Starting January 1, 2019, in Italy a mandatory electronic invoicing obligation will be in force for the supplies of goods or services.

 Our assessment has identified several critical gaps and also areas for improvement in the current billing process.
 Based on this pilot we have designed an efficient and effective assessment process that will include not only an overview of gaps but as well our view on how to remediate these weaknesses in SAP itself.

-The Key Group offers an SAP health check specifically on e-invoicing data requests such as Hungary, Italy, and Spain (SII) and our method is based on the legal tax requirements defined in XML format and local VAT law.
+We offer an SAP health check specifically on e-invoicing data requests such as Hungary, Italy, and Spain (SII) and our method is based on the legal tax requirements defined in XML format and local VAT law.